How to Change Code on Schlage Lock?

 • Programming Code: 6-Digits

-There is a programming code of six digits that are used to permit the lock-programming set’s features.
+There is a programming code of six digits that is used to permit the lock-programming set’s features.
 The initial step in programming individual four-digit user codes would be to enter this code.
 This security preset comes with your lock, but you can also change it to a code of your choice as well.

 • User Codes: 4-Digits